 Vienna—located on the banks of the Danube River—is one of the Europe’s most monumental cities.
-It was the capital of the Austro-Hungarian Empire, a great musical and artistic city, as well as a center of philosophy and political thought during the early 20th century.

 Our tour begins at the Stephansplatz where we’ll bask in the mysterious embrace of St. Stephen’s Cathedral.
 With its 450-feet-hihg spire and a roof richly decorated with black, green, yellow and white tiles, it is the city’s most famous Gothic edifice.
 Its famous bell—the Pummerin—was cast from 208 cannonballs fired by the Turks against the city walls in 1683 during the Second Site of Vienna in the Great Turkish War (1645-1699).